khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Tutorial.md

 3. Confirm it shows your **wireless network adapter name**.

 Once verified, your VM is fully configured and ready to start.

+### c.
+Run Your Virtual Machine and Set Up the Operating System

+After configuring the virtual machine, you can now start it and begin installing the operating system.

+1. In **VirtualBox**, double-click your newly created VM to start it.
+2. The Ubuntu installation should begin automatically.

+---

+### Handling Common Errors

+If you see an error message such as:

+do not worry.
+This issue sometimes appears when VirtualBox encounters compatibility problems with display or graphics drivers.
+Wait a moment to see if the installation continues.

+If the screen remains black even though the system appears to start (for example, you hear the Ubuntu startup sound), follow these steps to fix it.

+---

+### Fixing the Black Screen Issue

+1. Power off the VM:
+   - Go to **Machine → Stop → Power Off**.
+2. Select your VM and open **Settings → Display**.
+3. Under **Graphics Controller**, select either **VMSVGA** or **VBoxSVGA**.
+4. (Optional) Increase the **Video Memory** value for better display performance.
+   Leave some memory available for your host system.
+5. Click **OK**, then start the VM again.

+After applying these changes, Ubuntu should start correctly and display the installation screen.

+---

+Once Ubuntu is visible and running, you can proceed with the installation process inside the virtual machine.

+### d.
+Complete the Ubuntu Installation

+Before starting the installation, make sure your laptop is plugged in to prevent any interruptions during the process.

+Follow the on-screen installation steps:

+1. Choose your **language** and **location**.
+2. Enter your **computer name**, **username**, and **password**.
+3. Continue through the installation wizard by clicking **Next** or **Skip** where appropriate.
+   Take a moment to read each screen before proceeding.
+4. If the installer prompts you to remove any connected devices, press **Enter** to continue.
+5. When the installation completes, select **Restart Now** to reboot your virtual machine.

+---

+After the restart, Ubuntu 24.04 will load for the first time.
+You now have a fully functional virtual machine running Ubuntu — ready for your next steps.